Lizhecheng02/UCSD-CSE256/PA1/README.md

 Here are some conclusions from the above experiments:

-(1) **Max_length via Accuracy**.
+(1) **Max Length via Accuracy**.
 In experiments 5, 7, and 8, the only variable was `max_length`.
 Based on the model’s accuracy, setting `max_length` to ``32`` yielded the best results.
 The poor performance of `max_length = 16` could be attributed to the loss of sentence information due to truncation, as many sentences exceed ``16`` tokens, leading to a drop in semantic content.
 On the other hand, `max_length = 64` performed slightly worse than ``32``, likely because of the influence of numerous `PAD` tokens.
 Since the DAN model averages embeddings, an excess of `PAD` tokens may dilute the overall meaning of the sentence.

 (2) **Embed Dimension via Accuracy**.
 When comparing experiments 1 with 2 and 3 with 4, the only difference is the `embed_file`.
 It's evident that higher-dimensional embeddings yield better prediction accuracy, as the ``300-dimensional`` embeddings significantly outperform the ``50-dimensional`` ones.
 This improvement likely results from the higher-dimensional embeddings storing more semantic information per token, leading to more accurate token representations.